The Leufsta Library

 In addition to entomology, general zoology and botany, there is also ichthyology, the scientific study of fishes, in Charles De Geer's book collection.
-One splendid example is Louis Renard's beautiful book with hand-coloured plates from 1754 about the fish and crustaceans in the sea surrounding the Islands of the Moluccas.
+One splendid example is Louis Renard's beautiful book with hand-coloured plates from 1754 about fishes and crustaceans in the sea surrounding the Islands of the Moluccas.

-The acquisition by Uppsala University Library of the approximately 8,500 books was made possible by public grants and two large private donations.
-For reasons of security all valuable works are kept in Uppsala University Library.
+Uppsala University Library's acquisition of the approximately 10.000 titles was made possible by public grants and two large private donations.
 The book collection is listed in a catalogue compiled by E.G. Lilljebjörn.
-The printed books are now also being catalogued in the national library catalogue Libris and the local library catalogue Disa.
+The printed books are catalogued in the national union catalogue Libris.
+Several copies in the collection have been fully digitised, and are available for free in Alvin.

 The project The Library of Leufstabruk

-The Library of Leufstabruk is a collaborative project between Uppsala University Library and the Koninklijke Bibliotheek, National Library of the Netherlands, during 2018-2020.
+The Library of Leufstabruk was a collaborative project between Uppsala University Library and the Koninklijke Bibliotheek, National Library of the Netherlands, during 2018–2020.
 Riksbankens Jubileumsfond (RJ) granted means to the project, in order to make the book collection of the library much more accessible for research.
-Participants in the project are project manager Peter Sjökvist, Helena Backman and Alex Alsemgeest.
+Participants in the project were project manager Peter Sjökvist, Helena Backman and Alex Alsemgeest.

-The project aims at making the book collection of the library much more accessible for research through a complete registration in modern databases and connects these with the Dutch Short-Title Catalogue, Netherlands (STCN).
-There will also be a detailed register of provenances and copy-specific information in cases of special interest, for example a selection of bookbindings in Alvin - platform for digital collections and digitised cultural heritage.
-Archival materials concerning the library including correspondence with the Dutch booksellers Luchtmans will also be digitised, as well as a full digitisation of copies from previously unattested Dutch editions.
-By these measures, access to and knowledge of the highly international material at the library of Leufstabruk and its history can be greatly improved for researchers nationally and internationally.
+The project registered all books in modern databases (Libris, Alvin) and connected these with the Dutch Short-Title Catalogue, Netherlands (STCN).
+A detailed register of provenances and copy-specific information in cases of special interest, for example a selection of bookbindings in Alvin.
+Archival materials concerning the library including correspondence with the Dutch booksellers Luchtmans have also been digitised.
+A full digitisation of copies from previously unattested Dutch editions has been made.
+By these measures, the access to and knowledge of the highly international material at the library of Leufstabruk and its history has been greatly improved for researchers nationally and internationally.